 - specifies if the value is Bad (value <64), Uncertain (value >=64 and <192) or Good (value >=192).

 - specifies closer reason (see the table).

-- specifies the relation to the limits: when the value 0 is added to the table value, then the value is not limited.
-When 1 is added, then the value is on low limit, 2 on high limit and 3 means that the value is constant and cannot be changed.
+- specifies the relation to the limits: If the value 0 is added to the table value, then the value is not limited.
+If 1 is added, then the value is on low limit, 2 on high limit and 3 means that the value is constant and cannot be changed.

 The following data correspond to the recommended values according to the OPC specification:

 - Bad value with unspecified reason.

 4 (&h4) - Bad: Configuration Error - There is some server specific problem with the configuration.
 For example the item has been deleted from the configuration.

 8 (&h8) - Bad: Not Connected - The input is required to be logically connected but it isn't.